Three-flavor Collective Neutrino Oscillations on D-Wave's {\tt Advantage} Quantum Annealer: Other systems

-One marked difference between the neutrino-neutrino and neutrino-antineutrino systems is that unlike for the former, the 2-body interaction is not independent of the basis that the neutrinos are in for the latter.
-Hence, the full Hamiltonian for the neutrino-antineutrino term must be written with the single-neutrino terms in the flavor basis.
-For $n_f$=3, for example:
+One marked difference between the neutrino-neutrino and neutrino-antineutrino systems is while the 2-body interaction for the former is independent of the basis that the neutrinos are in for both $n_f$=2 and for $n_f$ = 3, the 2-body interaction for for the former is only basis-independent for $n_f$=2.
+Hence, the full Hamiltonian for the neutrino-antineutrino term in the $n_f$=3 case must be written with the single-neutrino terms in the flavor basis, like so: